-1 3.8.3.1 Elements Common to All Action Alternatives
+3.8.3.1 Elements Common to All Action Alternatives

-- 2 This subsection covers the species eliminated from detailed analysis, typical animal responses to - aircraft, and bird-aircraft strikes.
-Each Alternative section provides additional analysis specific to - 4 that action alternative.
+This subsection covers the species eliminated from detailed analysis, typical animal responses to aircraft, and bird-aircraft strikes.
+Each Alternative section provides additional analysis specific to that action alternative.

-5 Habitats and Species Groups Eliminated from Detailed Analysis
+Habitats and Species Groups Eliminated from Detailed Analysis

-- 6 After consideration of the potential impacts from the Proposed Action, it was determined there - 7 would be no meaningful potential for effects on plants, terrestrial habitats and aquatic/marine - 8 habitats, including critical habitat areas.
-The Proposed Action would represent only a minimal - 9 increase in criteria pollutants over current operations and a very-minor increase over current - annual emissions in the area of interest (Section 3.2, Air Quality).
-The Proposed Action does not - include the usage of flares or chaff, and there would be no ground disturbance associated with - 12 aircraft operations.
-Therefore, plants and terrestrial, aquatic, and marine habitats were - 13 eliminated from further analysis. - 14 Reptiles, amphibians, fish, clams, and other aquatic and marine species were not carried forward - for detailed analysis because there would be no physical disturbance to terrestrial, aquatic, or - marine habitats, and these species do not appear to be particularly sensitive to short duration - 17 noise exposure, as would occur during overflights.
-For reptiles and amphibians, instances have - been documented of "freezing" (brief cessation of activity) or emergence at inappropriate times - of year, but most of these studies examined noise exposure over much longer periods of time - than would occur for an overflight (Bowles, 1995).
-Per studies summarized in Manci et al. (1988), - 21 when exposed to in-air noise, aquatic and marine species typically at most show a slight startle - response.
-Below an aircraft, sound is primarily transferred from air to water in a narrow cone, - 23 and outside of this area most sound is reflected off the water's surface, so underwater noise - would be detectable in only a small area.
-Additionally, any sound that did enter the water would - 25 attenuate with increasing depth.
-Overflight noise duration would be very brief (seconds), and the - probability of a reptile, amphibian, fish, clam, or other aquatic and marine species occurring - 27 directly below an aircraft operated at low altitude would be small due to the infrequent - occurrence of overflights and the dispersed distribution of aquatic/marine species.
-Thus, reptiles, - 25 Countries of the ingrise and the dispersed distribution of adjusting from the species of the - amphibians, fish, clams, and other aquatic and marine species were eliminated from detailed - 30 analysis.
+After consideration of the potential impacts from the Proposed Action, it was determined there would be no meaningful potential for effects on plants, terrestrial habitats and aquatic/marine habitats, including critical habitat areas.
+The Proposed Action would represent only a minimal increase in criteria pollutants over current operations and a very-minor increase over current annual emissions in the area of interest (Section 3.2, Air Quality).
+The Proposed Action does not include the usage of flares or chaff, and there would be no ground disturbance associated with aircraft operations.
+Therefore, plants and terrestrial, aquatic, and marine habitats were eliminated from further analysis.

+Reptiles, amphibians, fish, clams, and other aquatic and marine species were not carried forward for detailed analysis because there would be no physical disturbance to terrestrial, aquatic, or marine habitats, and these species do not appear to be particularly sensitive to short duration noise exposure, as would occur during overflights.
+For reptiles and amphibians, instances have been documented of "freezing" (brief cessation of activity) or emergence at inappropriate times of year, but most of these studies examined noise exposure over much longer periods of time than would occur for an overflight (Bowles, 1995).
+Per studies summarized in Manci et al. (1988), when exposed to in-air noise, aquatic and marine species typically at most show a slight startle response.
+Below an aircraft, sound is primarily transferred from air to water in a narrow cone, and outside of this area most sound is reflected off the water's surface, so underwater noise would be detectable in only a small area.
+Additionally, any sound that did enter the water would attenuate with increasing depth.
+Overflight noise duration would be very brief (seconds), and the probability of a reptile, amphibian, fish, clam, or other aquatic and marine species occurring directly below an aircraft operated at low altitude would be small due to the infrequent occurrence of overflights and the dispersed distribution of aquatic/marine species.
+Thus, reptiles, amphibians, fish, clams, and other aquatic and marine species were eliminated from detailed analysis.

-- 31 The DAF has determined the Proposed Action, Alternative 1, and the No Action Alternative would - have no effect on the federally listed plants, reptiles, amphibians, fish, clams, and marine - mammals listed in Table 3-17 and would not result in adverse effects to critical habitat for any of - 34 these species.
+The DAF has determined the Proposed Action, Alternative 1, and the No Action Alternative would have no effect on the federally listed plants, reptiles, amphibians, fish, clams, and marine mammals listed in Table 3-16 and would not result in adverse effects to critical habitat for any of these species.
+The USFWS concurred with the DAF determination that the Proposed Action would not destroy or adversely modify the critical habitat for the federally listed plants, reptiles, amphibians, fish, clams, and marine mammals listed in Table 3-16 (see Appendix B, Agency Correspondence and Consultations).